SkanderHatira/biseps_workflow/README.md

     snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use

-    snakemake --use-conda --use-singularity

 in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.